bfedrici-phd/QC-CPE-2021/Ch1/README.md

-# Ch 1 - Overview of Quantum Computing
+# Ch 1 - Quantum Computing in a Nutshell

 - Applications of quantum computing
 - Quantum computing as a service